LightAndLight/snake-wrangling-talk/slides/motivation.md

 Language tooling

 <div class="notes">
-My attempt at an answer is through language tooling
+Our first attempt is through language tooling

+Being able to use Haskell to interact with existing code, and author new code in the existing language.
 </div>

 ##